Lathika2006/SIHPS/README.md

 User Dashboard: Personalized dashboards for users to track their recycling activities, earn rewards, and engage with the platform.

-This setup provides a comprehensive and secure solution for managing e-waste, integrating geolocation services, ensuring data privacy, and offering an interactive user experience through web-based portals.
 ## Dependencies

 The E-Waste Facility Locator relies on Python with Django or Flask for backend, PostgreSQL or MySQL for database, and integrates Google Maps API for geolocation, with JWT/OAuth for authentication and Push Notifications Service for alerts.